List of regular polytopes: Skew apeirogons

 A skew apeirogon in two dimensions forms a zig-zag line in the plane.
 If the zig-zag is even and symmetrical, then the apeirogon is regular.

 Skew apeirogons can be constructed in any number of dimensions.
 In three dimensions, a regular skew apeirogon traces out a helical spiral and may be either left- or right-handed.

-Two dimensions (apeirohedra)
+3-apeirotopes (apeirohedra)

 Euclidean tilings

-There are three regular tessellations of the plane.
-All three have an Euler characteristic (χ) of 0.
+There are six regular tessellations of the plane: the three listed below, and their corresponding Petrials.

 There are two improper regular tilings: {∞,2}, an apeirogonal dihedron, made from two apeirogons, each filling half the plane; and secondly, its dual, {2,∞}, an apeirogonal hosohedron, seen as an infinite set of parallel lines.

 Euclidean star-tilings

 There are no regular plane tilings of star polygons.
 There are many enumerations that fit in the plane (1/p + 1/q = 1/2), like {8/3,8}, {10/3,5}, {5/2,10}, {12/5,12}, etc., but none repeat periodically.